 Although he painted in oils, he was better known for his watercolours.
 Specialising mainly in Natural History; Collins was the second generation to work at Ernest Nister.
 One of his water colours of a robin nesting on a golden syrup tin was used by Lyles as an advertisement.
 He also succeeded his father as Art Master at Dorking High School.

 George married Clara (another artist) in 1916; they remained in Dorking residing at 15 Arundel Road.
-They had two children; a son and a daughter, Helen, who painted horses.
+They had two children; a son, Brian Patrick (known as Pat), who was killed during the First World War and a daughter, Helen, who became known for her paintings of horses.

 During the First World War George served with a Searchlight Battery and after his retirement in 1947 painted bird pictures and the ancient buildings of Surrey in the countryside around his home.
 He died in 1967 and is buried with Clara in Peaslake.